jonathanlocke/jonathanlocke.github.io/index.md

 This is great for encapsulating our conversion logic.
 But now if we have a *PureEnergy* object we can't just say *energy.toAlien()*.
 We won't even know that this conversion is possible unless we happen to look at *Alien*.
 That's not good for API ease-of-use.

 Now, the idea.
-We could solve this whole problem just by adding an annotation.
-With plenty of [handwaving](https://en.wikipedia.org/wiki/Hand-waving), we have:
+What if we could solve this whole problem by just adding an annotation?
+With plenty of [handwaving](https://en.wikipedia.org/wiki/Hand-waving) concerning compilers and language specs, we have:

     public class Alien
     {